BrianWill/byteschool/markdown/gomisc/standard packages.md

 ### fmt

-The `fmt` ('formatted') package provides ways of formating data as it is read and written.
+The `fmt` ('formatted') package provides functions and methods for formating data as it is read and written from files.

 ### errors